jjlee/git-meld-index/README.md

 # git-meld-index

-This is new code, please exercise caution (See Important Caveats below).

 git-meld-index runs [meld](http://meldmerge.org/) -- or any other git difftool (kdiff3, diffuse, etc.) -- to allow you to interactively stage changes to the git index (also known as the git staging area).